VitaliyPunko/Hotel_project_springboot_hibernate_rest/README.md

 This is simple 'Hotel-Resident' rest application, where you can use all CRUD operations.
 There are Apartment (one) and Resident (many) entities in this application.
 Also, I added some simple features like my own annotation (for checking Arrival time is before Departure time in Resident class) and unit, mock and integration tests.
 I used mySQL DB.
-I want to study Docker and realize this application in it.
+Than I added liquibase.
+And did migration from mysql to postgres I want to study Docker and realize this application in it.

 ## Requirements